Lotte Group Chairman Inspects Syracuse Biologics Facility Amid U.S. Tariff Concerns

 [Hinews] Shin Dong-bin, chairman of South Korea’s Lotte Group, visited the Lotte Biologics bio-campus in Syracuse, New York, to review its production facilities and encourage employees.
 This marked his first visit since the campus began full-scale operations of its antibody-drug conjugate (ADC) production facility.
-During the visit, Shin received a briefing on local operations and personally inspected the production process, joined by Lotte Biologics CEO James Park and Global Strategy Head Yoo-yeol Shin.
+During the visit, Shin was briefed on local operations and inspected the production process, accompanied by Lotte Biologics CEO James Park and Global Strategy Head Yoo-yeol Shin.

 The visit comes as the U.S. government signals plans to impose 100% tariffs on imported pharmaceuticals, raising concerns among South Korea’s biotech industry.
 However, companies with U.S.-based production facilities, like Lotte Biologics, are expected to be exempt.
 Leveraging its Syracuse plant, Lotte Biologics is accelerating efforts to secure more contracts in the U.S. market.